wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

  Because a minimum score of 35 percent is needed on each exam domain, Pearson Practice tests at OReilly has a "study mode" which allow you to provide answers after every question from across 4 complete exams.
 You can also filter by <a target="_blank" href="https://learning.oreilly.com/certifications/9780135954843/">AWS Certified Cloud Practioner (CLF-C01)</a> domains (number of questions in bank):

    * 01 - The AWS Cloud Defined (26)
-    * 02 - Advantages of the AWS Cloud (10)
-    * 03 - Core AWS Services
+   * 02 - Advantages of the AWS Cloud (10)    * 03 - Core AWS Services
    * 04 - Cloud Architecture Design Principles
    * 05 - The AWS Shared Responsibility Model
    * 06 - Cloud Security and Compliance
    * 07 - AWS Access Management Capabilities
    * 08 - Resources for Security Support
    * 09 - Methods of Deploying and Operating in AWS
    * 10 - The AWS Global Infrastructure
    * 11 - Resources for Technology Support
    * 12 - Using the Free Tier to Build a Web Server
    * 13 - AWS Pricing Models
    * 14 - Account Structures for Billing and Pricing
    * 15 - Resources for Billing Support
    <br /><br />

+If you have an OReilly.com subscription (to Pearson):

-<a target="_blank" href="https://learning.oreilly.com/certifications/9780136758501/">For the AWS Certified SysOps Administrator Associate (SOA-C01) test</a>
+   * <a target="_blank" href="https://learning.oreilly.com/certifications/9780136758501/">For the AWS Certified SysOps Administrator Associate (SOA-C01) test</a>

-<a target="_blank" href="https://learning.oreilly.com/certifications/9780136791997/">For the AWS Certified Solutions Architect Associate SAA-C02</a>
+   * <a target="_blank" href="https://learning.oreilly.com/certifications/9780136791997/">For the AWS Certified Solutions Architect Associate SAA-C02</a>

-<a target="_blank" href="https://learning.oreilly.com/certifications/9780136808800/">For the AWS Certified Security – Specialty SCS-C01</a>
+   * <a target="_blank" href="https://learning.oreilly.com/certifications/9780136808800/">For the AWS Certified Security – Specialty SCS-C01</a>

-<a target="_blank" href="https://learning.oreilly.com/certifications/9780135954904/">For the AWS Certified Machine Learning-Specialty (ML-S)</a>
+   * <a target="_blank" href="https://learning.oreilly.com/certifications/9780135954904/">For the AWS Certified Machine Learning-Specialty (ML-S)</a>

-<a target="_blank" href="https://learning.oreilly.com/certifications/9780136758921/">For the WS Certified Big Data - Specialty (CCENT)</a>
+   * <a target="_blank" href="https://learning.oreilly.com/certifications/9780136758921/">For the WS Certified Big Data - Specialty (CCENT)</a>
+   <br /><br />

 ## Other Practice Tests